 To fully understand a mixed breed is quite a challenge.
 We can look at both parent breeds to get an idea of some of the characteristics a crossbreed might have.

-There is no one confirmed theory of how this breed developed.
+There is no confirmed theory of how this breed developed.
 Some stories suggest that they are distant relatives of cats kept as pets by Russian czars.
-Some refer to these cats as feral felines who were once hunted for their thick, silken coats.
 Around the mid-1860s, the breed started appearing all over the world, having traveled as ship cats to England and northern Europe.

 Though the Archangel name was applied to this cat because of its original location, it can also describe the animal’s temperament.
-These felines are incredibly sweet with a very reserved and quiet personality.
-They are very well behaved and do not like to test boundaries.
+These felines are incredibly sweet with very reserved and quiet personalities.
+They are very well-behaved and do not like to test boundaries.
 Russian Blues sometimes get a reputation for being unfriendly or aloof.
 However, that is not the case.
-This breed is one of the shyest felines around and is not extremely comfortable with new people or situations.
-They will take time to get to know someone and establish a bond.
+They will take time to get to know someone and establish a close bond.
 Once that happens, the Archangel becomes incredibly affectionate.
-They love exploring and can be quite as venturous.
-They often find their way into impossible places leaving owners scratching their heads as to how that cat could have possibly gotten in there.

 Russian Blues are born hunters who are incredibly smart and have a strong independent streak.
-If they cannot be outside hunting, they will sit in the window all day and chatter at birds, squirrels, and even people and other pets.
+If they cannot be outside hunting, they sit in the window all day and chatter at birds, squirrels, people, and other pets.
 These kitties also love to play and can be taught many different tricks and games.